davidawad/Capstone/docs/waypoint_update.md

 # Waypoint Updater

 ## Smooth Deceleration
-The decelleartion speed is calculated by spline function, as defined in python scipy library.
+The deceleration speed is calculated by spline function, as defined in python scipy library.
 ```
 from scipy import interpolate
 ...